 For more information or to report a fraud, contact the following U.K. organizations or visit their websites:

 - The City of London Police has information on their website about the latest frauds and how to report them.

 Telephone: 020 7601 2222

 City of London Police - Boiler room

-- The Financial Services Authority (FSA) lists boiler room scams and information on authorized U.K. stockbrokers.
+- The Financial Conduct Authority (FCA) lists boiler room scams and information on authorized U.K. stockbrokers.

 There are reports of telemarketing "operators" posing as Sun Life Financial representatives.
 The caller will typically try to get you to reveal your personal information either over the phone or get you to meet with a person, at your home or in a public place.
 They want you to disclose personal information such as your credit card numbers, your social insurance number or your Sun Life Financial insurance policy number, if they discover you have one.
 We are working with the appropriate authorities to help track down the people or organizations that may be involved in this scam.